se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

 Here, we make a grid of values that represent `x` and `y` over a fixed grid.
-Then we can work with the values much like we'd write math, and everything happens elementwise.
+Then we can work with the values much like we'd write math, and everything happens element-wise.
 We can also take these values, mask out values more than 5, then plot the result:

 ```{code-cell} python3
 import matplotlib.pyplot as plt